From a back porch to the big stage: Small town band brings the country to CCMF

 “This is what we live for,” said guitarist Brandon Ashley.

-The country band has a Southern rock twist, made up of five guys — Whitaker, Ashley, guitarist Dillon Locke, bassist Brad Williams and drummer Steven Branham.
+The country band that has a Southern rock twist is made up of five guys — Whitaker, Ashley, guitarist Dillon Locke, bassist Brad Williams and drummer Steven Branham.
 The band members are from areas around Lancaster County, and say it’s special to play in Myrtle Beach, where they grew up vacationing.

 “All you ever dreamed of as a kid is about to happen on that stage,” Branham said.